-4. Conclusions
+4 Conclusions and Outlook

 The social sustainability situation of (dairy) farm managers has hardly ever been considered in sustainable assessment tools.
 In German agriculture, however, family farms predominate, often with one farm manager having primary responsibility.
 Thus, the resilience of German dairy farms also depends on the social sustainability situation of the farm manager.
 This study's main objective was to investigate the social sustainability situation of German dairy farmers using a social sustainability index (SSI), which was developed as part of a larger project on sustainability in dairy farming.
 Initial descriptive results show that only an index score of 40% is achieved on average (median).
 Overall, however, the results show a dispersion, especially when looking at the results of different herd size classes, and future prospects.
-Crucial to this result is the selection and weighting of the individual indicators.
-The indicators were developed in close consultation with many experts along the dairy value chain.
-The weightings have so far been based on discussions with expert scientists.
-In the future, the weightings developed here should be discussed by the target group itself, in the form of a focus group of farmers, and adjusted in the form of a consensus weighting.
-Aggregating the individual indicators into the SSI allows an overall view of the social sustainability situation of the farm manager and indepth multivariate analyses of the drivers of SSI.
-Questions such as "What makes a socially sustainable farm?", "Which farms are more vulnerable or less resilient to shocks?", "How can farmers be supported to achieve more social sustainability?" can thus be explored in to derive recommendations for agriculture and policy from the results.
+This study initially only shows results from a survey, i.e. a "status quo of social sustainability".
+Based on these findings, a number of questions, particularly of a structural nature, are only beginning to emerge.
+For example, are there farm managers who have overreached themselves with growth steps?
+To what extent is workload voluntary?
+Does the farm's own social sustainability influence structural change?
+Does it affect farm succession?
+Does it affect farm animal welfare?
+Does it ultimately not influence other sustainability aspects?
+Aggregating the individual indicators into the SSI allows an overall view of the social sustainability situation of the farm manager and in-depth multivariate analyses of the drivers of SSI in order to derive recommendations for agriculture and policy from the results.